 Student safety is a high priority for Mid-America Christian University.
 The campus closes to non-residential students at midnight.
 The purpose of this closing is to secure the campus community for those students who make their student home on campus.
-At midnight, residential students and their overnight guests may check in with the MACU Police Officer on duty and may be asked to present their student ID when entering campus.
+At midnight, residential students and their overnight guests may check in with the Cleveland County Sheriff Officer on duty and may be asked to present their student ID when entering campus.
 Overnight guests must be approved through the Director of Residential Housing 24 hours prior to the guest staying beyond secured campus hours.

-All visitors and off-campus students must be off campus by midnight, unless they have obtained a prior authorization from the Office of Student Life.
+All visitors and off-campus students must be off campus by midnight, unless they have obtained a prior authorization from the Office of Student Life or the Office of Residential Housing.
 Students will be held responsible for any unauthorized visitors or off-campus students in the residence halls after hours.